RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 # HCAHPS Patient Satisfaction Survey Data Cleaning & Visualization
 ## **1. Project Overview**
-**Objective:**  To clean, categorize and visualize HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) survey scores by focusing on top box answers, (Top box answers are survey scores of "Always" or "9-10") for each HCAHPS question to determine the quality of patient care in 3,000+ hospitals nationwide.
+**Objective:**  To clean, categorize and visualize HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) survey scores.
+By focusing on top box answers, (Top box answers are survey scores of "Always" or "9-10") for each HCAHPS question to determine the quality of patient care in 3,000+ hospitals nationwide.

 **Scope:** This project involved importing raw HCAHPS survey data, raw provider cost report data, handling NULL values, data standardization, and ensuring data integrity for visualization in Tableau.